Real-hackbard/Website-Picker/README.md

                           Length(LinkString) - 2)))
         else if Trim(LeftStr(LinkString, 8          // Trimming the URL address, for https:\\ the value 8 )) <>
-                                        'https:\\'  // Beginning of the URL address then
+                                        'https:\\'  // Start of the trimmed URL address then
             LinkString := Trim(SlachHTTP(Site) + LinkString );